 3. Compensate for a short leg with the addition of lifts, to equalize the length of the legs.

+Our custom-made orthotics comfortably re-balance the feet and help to overcome the forces that cause Tailor's Bunion formation.
 This will allow the feet to function normally.
 As a result, the deformity should not worsen, and the pain should gradually subside.
 If the foot is not re-balanced, the deformity and pain will become worse.
-In addition, comfort is also provided to the arch, shins, knees, and lower back by the use of modern materials.
-These unique materials provide semi-flexible support to the arch by absorbing the shock of each step, rather than our foot absorbing the shock.
+In addition, comfort is also provided to the arch, shins, knees, and lower back by the use of our modern materials.
+These unique materials provide semi-flexible support to the arch by "giving" to absorb the shock of each step, rather than our foot absorbing the shock (our orthotics act in the same way a shock absorber does on an automobile).
 When your weight is removed from the orthotic, the arch returns to its original height since the material we use has a built-in "memory."

-Click here to order a pair of our uniquely effective custom-made orthotics for this condition, which will fit in most shoes with a heel height of 1 and 1/2 inches or less.
+Click here to order a pair of our uniquely effective custom-made orthotics for this condition, which will fit in any shoe with a heel height of 1 and 1/2 inches or less.

 1. Wear wider and flatter shoes, with a rounded toe.

-2. Apply skin emollients to the bunion, before putting your shoes on.
+2. Apply Vaseline to the bunion, and the inside of your sock (apply to the area that will rub against the bunion), before putting your shoes on.
 This may help to reduce friction on the skin overlying the bunion, which may help to reduce your pain.

 3. Gentle massage with a topical pain reliever can help to provide comfort.
 By combining the pain relieving properties of Tripod Labs Flexstat Topical Pain Reliever with gentle massage, pain, swelling, and inflammation can be reduced or eliminated.